 Improves fertility in men

-Animal research finds that the honey product can help to improve fertility in men.
+Animal research finds that one royal jelly benefit is that it can help improve fertility in men.

 The World Rabbit Science on male rabbits concluded that Chinese royal jelly supplementation for heat-stressed male rabbits could counteract summer infertility and improve their physiological status.